ThatsVie/atlas-web_front_end/Cookies_local_storage/README.md

 https://github.com/user-attachments/assets/b8549258-fecf-4b1e-9efe-f7dd672c997c

 This video effectively demonstrates the full cycle of logging in, setting cookies, displaying a welcome message, logging out, and verifying the deletion of cookies.

 **Video Demonstration of Functionality and Usage**

 1. **Initial Login:**
-   - The user enters `Pugster` in the `Firstname` input field.
+   - Enters `Pugster` in the `Firstname` input field.
-   - The user enters `pugster@pugmail.com` in the `Email` input field.
+   - Enters `Pugster@pugmail.com` in the `Email` input field.
-   - The user clicks the `Log me in` button.
+   - Click the `Log me in` button.
    - The login form is replaced with the message: `Welcome: Pugster (logout)`.

 2. **Inspecting Cookies:**
-   - The user opens the browser's Developer Tools (Inspect Tools) to show the cookies set by the application.
+   - Open the browser's Developer Tools (Inspect Tools) to show the cookies set by the application.
-   - The cookies `firstname` and `email` are displayed with the values `Pugster` and `pugster@pugmail.com` respectively, confirming they were successfully set.
+   - The cookies `firstname` and `email` are displayed with the values `Pugster` and `Pugster@pugmail.com` respectively, confirming they were successfully set.

 3. **Logout:**
-   - The user clicks the `logout` link.
+   - Click the `logout` link.
    - The `firstname` and `email` cookies are deleted.
    - The login form is displayed again.

 4. **Verification of Cookie Deletion:**
-   - The user closes the Developer Tools, refreshes the page, and opens the Developer Tools again.
+   - Close the Developer Tools, refresh the page, and open the Developer Tools again.
    - The absence of the `firstname` and `email` cookies confirms they were successfully deleted.

 </details>